 in the non-recyclable container at any Suffolk Recycling Centre

-Place natural untreated wood ash in the hardcore rubble container at any Suffolk Recycling Centre.
+Place natural untreated wood ash in the hardcore rubble container or there is a separate bin for this at any Suffolk Recycling Centre.

 You can home compost wood ash:

 - by digging it into your garden as a fertilizer.